kohrVid/calendar-api/README.md

 # Calendar API

-Creating an API for an interview calendar
+Creating an API for an interview calendar.
+This was originally intended to be part of a coding challenge for a role I applied for but I had issues with my laptop and fucked up.
+So now I'm using this to try out ideas for a basic CRUD application in Golang.

 <!-- vim-markdown-toc GFM -->